Sport New Zealand Rural Travel Subsidy Fund/Kiwi Sport Travel Subsidy Fund

 The objectives of the Community Assistance Policy and guidelines are:

-– Helping communities create the facilities and services that make them great places to live,
+Helping communities create the facilities and services that make them great places to live; and

-There are essentially seven different types of grants available that community organisations can apply for.
+There are essentially six different types of grants available that community organisations can apply for.
 They are:

-License to Occupy - is an agreement for a not-for-profit community organisation to locate on Council land or in a Council building through a Licence to Occupy.
+- Licence to Occupy is an agreement for a not-for-profit community organisation to locate on Council land or in a Council building through a Licence to Occupy.
 An organisation may apply for a Licence to Occupy under Council's Community Assistance Policy.
 Unlike other community assistance grants, an application for a Licence to Occupy can be applied for at any time of the year.
-Application form is Attachment One of the Community Assistance Policy (link here).

-Mangawhai Endowment Lands Account - grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
-The Mangawhai Endowment Lands Account is managed under the Mangawai Lands Empowering Act 1966 (sic).
+- Mangawhai Endowment Lands Account (MELA) grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
+The Mangawhai Endowment Lands Account is managed under the Mangawai (sic) Lands Empowering Act 1966.
 A Committee of two Commissioners and two appointed members of the community will make the decisions on applications.
-Application form is Attachment Seven of the Community Assistance Policy (link here).

 - Mayoral Fund allows the Commissioners to use their discretion to make small financial grants to community projects outside the other sources and timeframes of Community Assistance.
 The purpose of the Fund is to ensure that progress of these important projects is not impaired because of a small shortfall in funds.